oscc-web/oscc-backend/docs/homeAPI/homeAPI.md

         Not matched: returns { valid: false, msg: String }

     + `REGISTER`

-        Firstly, check if token is valid
+        A new user will be created according to userID, mail, name, password

-        If not, returns {valid:false, msg: String}
+        If successfully registered, returns {valid: true}
-        Secondly, check if mail and userID are valid or registered If not, returns {valid:false, msg: String}
-        Then, check if name is valid
-        If not, returns {valid:false, msg: String}
+        If not, returns {valid: false, msg: String}
-        Last, create a User instance and registration success email will be sent to given mail.
-AppData with mail and token will be deleted.Returns {valid: true}
+        conditions:
+        + `token and mail do not match` returns { valid: false, msg: 'Invalid token' }
+        + `invalid userID` returns {valid: false, msg: 'Invalid userID'}
+        + `repeated userID`  returns {valid: false, msg: 'userID has already been registered'}
+        + `invalid name and password` returns {valid: false, msg: 'Name and password must be strings'}

 + `userID`: String